laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 # Installation

-It's very simple to start debugging with LaraDumps:
+With LaraDumps, you can go right into debugging with minimal effort:

-- First, download and install the [LaraDumps Desktop App](laravel/get-started/installation?id=desktop-app).
+To begin, download the [LaraDumps Desktop App](laravel/get-started/installation?id=desktop-app).

-- Then, install the [LaraDumps Laravel Package](laravel/get-started/installation?id=laravel-package) in your current Laravel project.
+Next, add the [LaraDumps Laravel Package](laravel/get-started/installation?id=laravel-package) to your Laravel project.

-Read the instructions below:
+---

 ## Desktop App

-LaraDumps Desktop App is available for Windows, Linux and MacOS.
+LaraDumps Desktop App is available for Windows, Linux and macOS.

 Proceed to the installation instructions according to your operating system: